Training and Development Manager

 Training and development managers oversee training programs, staff, and budgets.
 They are responsible for creating or selecting course content and materials for training programs.
-Training may be in the form of a video, self-guided instructional manual, or online application and delivered in-person or through a computer, tablet, or other hand-held electronic device.
-Training may also be collaborative, with employees informally connecting with experts, mentors, and colleagues, often through social media or other online mediums.
-Managers must ensure that training methods, content, software, systems, and equipment are appropriate and meaningful.
+Training may be in the form of a video, self-guided instructional manual, or online application and delivered in person or through a computer or other hand-held electronic device.
+Training also may be collaborative, with employees informally connecting with experts, mentors, and colleagues, often through social media or other online medium.
+Managers must ensure that training methods, content, software, systems, and equipment are appropriate.

 Training and development managers typically work in offices.
 Some travel between a main office and regional offices or training facilities.
 They spend much of their time working with people and overseeing training activities.

-Employment of training and development managers is projected to grow 8 percent from 2018 to 2028, faster than the average for all occupations.
-Job prospects should be favorable due to the constant need for workplace training and education.
+Employment of training and development managers is projected to grow 11 percent from 2020 to 2030, faster than the average for all occupations.

 How to Become a Training and Development Manager

-Training and development managers need a bachelor’s degree for many positions, and some jobs require a master’s degree.
-Although training and development managers come from a variety of educational backgrounds, it is most common for these workers to have bachelor’s degree in human resources, business administration, education, or a related field.
+Many positions require training and development managers to have a bachelor’s degree, but some jobs require a master’s degree.
+Although training and development managers come from a variety of educational backgrounds, these workers commonly have a bachelor’s degree in business administration, education, or a related field.

-Some employers prefer or require training and development managers to have a master’s degree, usually with a concentration in training and development, human resources management, organizational development, or business administration.
+Some employers prefer or require training and development managers to have a master’s degree with a concentration in training and development, human resources management, organizational development, or business administration.